Inpatient Palliative Care

-BayCare Health System is committed to improving the quality of life for our community.
-Our palliative care programs offer a holistic approach to relieving the pain, suffering and stress that patients with chronic illness are experiencing.
-Our palliative care team works with the patient and family to offer emotional, social and spiritual support and care.
+BayCare is committed to improving the quality of life for our community.
+Our palliative care programs offer a holistic approach to relieving the pain, suffering and stress that patients with serious illness are experiencing.
+Our palliative care team works with the patient and family to offer emotional, social and spiritual support.

 What is Palliative Care?